 - Your insurance involves their own attorney.

 Legal Representation for Charlotte Residents

 Auto accident laws vary according to state.
-Consulting with an experienced Charlotte auto accident attorney will be the first step to claiming the compensation you deserve.
+Consulting with an experienced Charlotte NC auto accident attorney will be the first step to claiming the compensation you deserve.
 Charlotte residents, if you are seriously suffering from auto accident-related injuries, contact us at the law firm of Ted A. Greve & Associates, P.A today to schedule a FREE consultation.
 Call today or fill our free online case evaluation form.
 We will help you fight for compensation for your injuries.